-I just love eggs.
-They are a cheap, delicious superfood that nourishes my family’s body and soul.
+Eggs are a cheap, delicious superfood packed with nutrients.
 And springtime is when the hens start laying again and when many religions and traditions include eggs in their rites as a symbol of fertility and abundance.
 This means there is often a surplus of hard-boiled eggs around.

 That’s when I like to make deviled eggs.